reach-sh/reach-lang/docs/src/tut/wfs/index.md

 Do smart contracts use standard or atomic units?

 ::::testA
 Smart contracts use atomic (indivisible) units.
 User interfaces, on the other hand, often use standard units to present cryptocurrency amounts to users.
 Therefore, Reach frontends frequently need to convert between the two.
-The Reach JS Stdlib function parseCurrency converts from standard to atomic, and the function formatCurrency converts from atomic to standard.
+The Reach JS Stdlib function `{!rsh} parseCurrency converts from standard to atomic, and the function `{!rsh} formatCurrency` converts from atomic to standard.
 :::

 ::::